Wholesale Sector Industry Profile

 Supply chain efficiencies allow some manufacturers and retailers to bypass independent distributors.
 Large retailers like Walmart operate their own distribution systems, often taking delivery of products directly from producers.

 Imports have become a more important source of supply for distributors, as more US manufacturers have foreign factories, and as more foreign-produced goods have cost advantages over US-made products.
-Foreign sources of supply have become ...
+Foreign ...

 View Full Sample Add To Cart Return to the Industry Profile Menu